paijp/diagram-in-comment/README.md

 # diagram-in-comment

+## What is this?

 - You can draw a diagram using the comment block in your code.
-- This comment in your source ....
+- This comment in your source....

 ````
 /*jp.pa-i/syntaxdiagram